Chronic Low Back Pain

 Localized pain and stiffness in the spine that gets worse with extension, could be more than just “low back pain.”
 Patients often experience pain in the morning that will improve after moving around.
-Patients who are restricted to a desk job and sitting all day, however will not get much relief throughout the day.
+Patients who are restricted to a desk job and sitting all day (office syndrome), however will not get much relief throughout the day.
 Facet joints in the spine are small joints that aid in movement.
 Facet syndrome is something that happens over time and is accompanied by stiffness and inflammation.
 Symptoms will often refer into the buttocks and the back portion of the upper leg.

 Facet Syndrome Explained

 The facet joints in the lumbar spine are small joints in the low back that are surrounded by a joint capsule that aid in the movement of our spine.
 As a major contributor to pain in the spine these joints often break down and become arthritic over time.
 When inflammatory changes occur in these joints, pain is produced during extension of the spine.
 Often individuals with facet joint problems will demonstrate a forward flexed posture to relieve the stress on the facet joints.

 The majority of facet injuries happen over time with aging but can also be a result of injury and everyday wear and tear of daily life on these joints.
 As we age we our joints become arthritic, this is what experts believe is the true cause of problems in the facet joint.
 When these joints become inflamed, stiffness and pain shortly follow.
 As these joints break down they can also begin to misalign themselves, which can further increase pain.
 In some cases of facet syndrome, spondylolisthesis can also be problematic, this is when one vertebrae begins to move forward over the vertebrae below.